hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250519806v1-exploring-consciousness-in-llms-a-systematic-survey-of-theories-impl.md

 ---
 layout: default
-title: Exploring Consciousness in LLMs: A Systematic Survey of Theories, Implementations, and Frontier Risks
+title: "Exploring Consciousness in LLMs: A Systematic Survey of Theories, Implementations, and Frontier Risks"
 ---

 # Exploring Consciousness in LLMs: A Systematic Survey of Theories, Implementations, and Frontier Risks